-A team that is in violation of Rule 81 - Icing, shall not be permitted to use its time-out prior to the ensuing face-off.

-However, a team shall be permitted to make a player substitution to replace a player who had been substituted for an extra attacker, to replace an injured player or goalkeeper, or when a penalty has been assessed which affects the on-ice strength of either team.
+A team that is in violation of Rule 63.8 - Delaying the Game or Rule 81 - Icing shall not be permitted to make any player substitutions prior to the ensuing face-off.
+However, a team shall be permitted to make a player substitution to replace a goalkeeper who had been substituted for an extra attacker, to replace an injured player, or when a penalty has been assessed which affects the on-ice strength of either team.
 The determination of players on ice will be made when the puck leaves the offending player's stick.